Homemade Brown Sugar Recipe: Light or Dark in 2 Minutes

 This post may contain affiliate links, see disclosure here.

-I have a simple trick that lets you make your own brown sugar at home in just a few minutes using ingredients you probably already have in your pantry.
+Homemade brown sugar takes 2 minutes and 2 ingredients: granulated sugar + molasses.
+Stir together with a fork (or pulse in a food processor) for light or dark brown sugar anytime.
+This simple trick lets you make your own brown sugar at home in just a few minutes using ingredients you probably already have in your pantry.
 If you ever run out of brown sugar while baking cookies, making oatmeal, or cooking dinner, this method lets you mix up exactly what you need right away .. and no grocery store trip is required!
-Also, bonus … it’s always fresh, never rockhard!
+Also, bonus … it’s always fresh, never rock hard!

 I discovered this the same way I discover many things in my kitchen at Maker Farm: by running out of something when I needed it.
 Over the years I’ve spent a lot of time experimenting with pantry staples and homemade mixes to make everyday cooking easier and more reliable.
 Once I realized brown sugar is simply white sugar mixed with molasses, I stopped worrying about keeping bags of it in the cupboard.
 Now I just make it when I need it.